thinhotwp1/Solution-Architecture/README.md

 # Solution-Architecture
-Solution Architecture in 3 years
+Solution Architecture in 3 years (FROM 4 YEARS)